twodevsandadog/twodevsandadog.github.io/index.md

 My name is Britney and I am the owner of this (very) small software consultancy company.

-I currently live and work in Amsterdam and I specialize in bootstrapping web applications.
-I worked at Amazon Web Services for 4 years and I have experience in AWS, cloud services and full stack architecture.
-I have an eye for making an application the simplest way possible with the least components, to allow you to support it easily from a cost and time perspective.
-My main languages for building stacks right now are Javascript, Java and Python but I use other technologies like bash when they are more appropriate.
+I currently live and work in Utrecht, Netherlands and I specialize in bootstrapping web applications.
+I worked at Amazon/AWS for 4 years and I have experience in Java, Javascript, NodeJS, Spring, Serverless Framework, AWS, cloud services and full stack architecture.
+I have an eye for making an application simply, to allow you to support it easily from a cost and time perspective.

 <a href="mailto:britney.devs@gmail.com">Send me an email!</a>